2023 southern New Zealand floods: Otago

 On 22 September, Mayor of Queenstown-Lakes Glyn Lewers declared a state of emergency for Queenstown.

 That same day, Minister of Emergency Management Kieran McAnulty reported that parts of the Gore District had been cut off by flooding and stated that Fire and Emergency New Zealand (FENZ) were prepared to provide assistance to both the Gore District and Queenstown.
 In response to a southerly front bringing snow moving through Central Otago and the Canterbury Region, Waka Kotahi (the New Zealand Transport Agency) advised against travel through roads and highways in those regions.

 Volunteers from the University of Otago also assisted with clean-up efforts in Queenstown.
 On 23 September, Mayor Lewers lifted Queenstown's state of emergency, with the resort town entering into a "transition period" for the next 28 days.
 The QLDC also cordoned off the area between Brecon St and Reavers Lane, where the two debris flow from Bob's Peak were experienced.
 In addition, Brecon Street was reopened to pedestrian traffic.
 Skyline Queenstown resort reopened its gondola on 24 September but did not restore access to mountain bikes.

 In mid-August 2025, the Otago Daily Times reported that Skyline Enterprises had agreed to pay NZ$10 million to repair Queenstown Cemetery and Reavers Lane following a slip on Bob's Peak on 22 September 2023.
 By 31 March 2025, Skyline had paid NZ$5.7 million, with a further NZ$3.7 million expected to be paid over the next few financial years.

+On 12 December 2025, the Christchurch District Court fined Skyline Enterprises, Naylor Love Central Otago Limited and Wilsons Contractors Limited over a total of NZ$500,000 for their role in a landslide that damaged a Queenstown street during the 2023 floods.
+The three companies also pleaded guilty to breaching the Resource Management Act 1991.